egedemirtas/java-ocp/README.md

 - If you try to explicitly `import static` two same method or variables, the code won't compile.

 ## Passing Data among Methods
+> [!IMPORTANT]
-- Java is a ***pass-by-value*** language: copy of the variable is made and the method receives that copy.
+> Java is a ***pass-by-value*** language: copy of the variable is made and the method receives that copy.
 Assignments made in the method do not affect the caller
 ```java
 public static void main(String[] args) {
    String name = "Webby";     // name -> "Webby"